 No matter how many times I see this city, I always end up going to these places.
 Why?
-Because I think these are the most iconic and representative for Bavaria’s capital, and my ultimate list of places to visit in Munich in 1 day.
+Because I think these are the most iconic and representative of Bavaria’s capital, and my ultimate list of places to visit in Munich in 1 day.

 And also because I think they should be on any list with what to do in Munich in one day.

 Marienplatz and New Town Hall (Neus Rathaus) in the Old Town Munich

 Any visit to Munich should include a stop in the city’s point 0, Marienplatz part of the Old Town Munich.